gilesknap/gphotos-sync/docs/developer/reference/standards.rst

 The code in this repository conforms to standards set by the following tools:

 - black_ for code formatting
-- flake8_ for style checks
+- ruff_ for style checks
-- isort_ for import ordering
 - mypy_ for static type checking

 .. seealso::